 S to the S

-The instrumentation is barren and par for the course of early-’90’s hip hop, and when Tony M.’s below-average double-time flow is better than Prince’s, then you know you’re in for a rough listening.
-His verse came from a verse he performed for “The Future” when performing on The Nude Tour, but they’re still better than Prince’s lyrics that contain so much cussing that it sounds unnatural and edgy in order to connect with younger people, when that’s never been his style.
-The best part of the track honestly is when the back beat and slick horns ride out the rest of the instrumentation for the remainder of the record, which in all honestly is an overwhelmingly disappointing side of music that contributes little to the overall arching themes and storyline of the album.
+The instrumentation is barren and par for the course of early ’90s hip hop, and when Tony M.’s below-average double-time flow is better than Prince’s, then you know you’re in for a rough listening.
+Tony’s verse came from a verse he performed for “The Future” when performing on The Nude Tour, but they’re still better than Prince’s lyrics, which contain so much cussing that it sounds unnatural and edgy in order to connect with younger people, and that’s never been his style.
+Honestly, the best part of the track is when the backbeat and slick horns ride out the rest of the instrumentation for the remainder of the record, which in all honestly, is an overwhelmingly disappointing side of music that contributes little to the overall arching themes and storyline of the album.
 This song, and the last one to an extent, basically scraps the storyline to allow Prince to just act like an ass